fortunejs/fortune/README.md

 ## Synopsis

-Fortune.js is a data abstraction layer, which provides persistence, querying, type validation, relationships, transactions (optional), and business logic isolation.
-It comes included with networking functions, specific for client or server use cases.
+Fortune.js implements a data abstraction layer, which provides persistence, querying, type validation, relationships, transactions (optional), and business logic isolation.
+It also includes networking functions, specific for client or server use cases.
 There are a variety of use cases for Fortune.js, for example:

 - A server-side implementation of a web service over HTTP.
 The included HTTP implementation provides a basis for implementing application-level protocols, including media types such as [Micro API](http://micro-api.org) and [JSON API](http://jsonapi.org), and covers standard input formats such as URL encoded and form data.
 - A persistence layer in web browsers.
 Under the hood, it uses IndexedDB, Web Worker, and MessagePack to achieve high performance for persisting structured data.